Table des matières

 The Amsterdam Stock Exchange is located on Beursplein 5 – in the historical city centre.
-The back of the building is located on the Warmoesstraat, city’s oldest street – in the Wallen area, which is better known as the Red Light District.
+The back of the building is located on the Warmoesstraat, city’s oldest street – in the Wallen area, which is also known as the Red Light District.

 The Amsterdam Stock Exchange is considered to be the oldest, still in operation stock exchange in the world.
 It was founded in 1602, along with the incorporation of the Duch East India Company (VOC).

 The Amsterdam Stock Exchange building on the right.